raymon-ai/raymon/docs/gettingstarted/logging_tracing.rst

 Logging Tags
 ------------

-Additionally, you can attach tags to the trace. :class:`raymon.Tag` objects have a :code:`name`, a :code:`value`, a :code:`type` and optionally a :code:`group`.
-Tags are what the Raymon backend uses for monitoring and alerting.
+Additionally, you can attach tags to the trace.
+Tags are fundamental to how the Raymon backend works and are what the Raymon backend uses for monitoring and alerting.
 Tags can represent anything: metadata, data quality metrics, errors during execution, execution times, etc...
-Tags are fundamental to how the Raymon backend works: tags allow you to filter and query data, tag cominations define slices and tags are used for monitoring and alerting.
+Furthermore, tags allow you to filter and query data and tag cominations define slices.

+:class:`raymon.Tag` objects have a :code:`name`, a :code:`value`, a :code:`type` and, optionally, a :code:`group`.
+The tag type can be any string you want (like 'error', 'label', 'metric'), but some get a pretty color in the frontend (for example, error = red, label = blue, metric = yellow).
+Tag groups are simply used to be able to group tags, for example al ltags generated by a model profile (see :ref:`Model & Data Profiling`) will have the same tag group.

 .. code-block:: python
     :linenos: